 A 3.00 cumulative grade point average (GPA) is required for graduation.
 No grade below "C" will be credited toward the MSCJ degree.
 Students must receive a grade of "B" or better in all core courses.
 Students will be dismissed from the MSCJ program if they accumulate three or more academic deficiency points.
-A grade of "C" in non-core courses (while it will be credited toward the MSCJ degree) equals one deficiency point.
-A grade of "D" (which will not be credited toward the MSCJ degree) equals two deficiency points.
+A grade of "C" in any core course will not be counted toward the MSCJ degree and equals one deficiency point.
+A grade of "C" in any non-core course will be credited toward the MSCJ degree but also equals one deficiency point.
+A grade of "D" or "U" will not be credited toward the MSCJ degree and equals two deficiency points.
 A grade of "F" or "WF" (neither of which will be credited toward the MSCJ degree) equals three deficiency points.